AlexaCai/chat-app/README.md

   - Android Studio
  - Gifted Chat library
  - Google Firestore Database
-  - Google Firebase authentication
+  - Google Firebase Cloud Storage
- - Firebase Cloud Storage
+  - Google Firebase Authentication

  ## Technical aspects (development)

- **Setting up the development environment:** To ensure the project is properly initalized and able to run, the following are requiered before starting any work:
+ To ensure Chat app is properly initialized and able to run, the following are required before starting any work:

 -   If necessary, downgrading *Node.js* to a version not newer than `16.19.0` (at the time of this writing, *Expo* only supports *Node* 16 at max - it is however possible that this might not still be the case at the time of reading);

 -   Setting up [*Expo*](https://expo.dev/) and *Expo* CLI, as this is the platform use to build the app;

--   Setting up [*Expo Go* app](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&pli=1) on a physical device to allow testing the project on a physical mobile device.
+-   Setting up [*Expo Go* app](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en_US&pli=1) on a device to allow testing the project on a physical mobile.

-- Setting up Android Emulator (Android's virtual device simulation tool) using [*Android Studio*](https://developer.android.com/studio) to allow testing the project on a different device.
+- Setting up Android Emulator (Android's virtual device simulation tool) using [*Android Studio*](https://developer.android.com/studio) to allow testing the project on a different mobile device than the physical one.

-Installing *Expo Go* on a physical device and setting up Android Emulator via *Android Studio* in pair is useful to simulate messages exhanges, images sending, location sharing and more between two users.
+Installing *Expo Go* on a physical device and setting up an Android Emulator via *Android Studio* in pair is useful to simulate messages exchanges, images sending, location sharing and more between two users on Chat app.

-**Starting the project and developing:** Once the development is correctly set up, the project is launched using the command *npx create-expo-app chat-app --template* in the terminal, allowing the create automatically the project basic structure and main files.
+Once the development environment is correctly set up, the project can be launched using the command *npx create-expo-app chat-app --template* in the terminal.
+This creates automatically the project basic structure and main files.
 The different components can then be created from this structure, adding new folders and other elements when necessary.
+Here's are the main elements of Chat app that require codes implementation/creation accordingly:

+ - Messages and images are stored on Google Firebase (see below);
+- App authenticates users anonymously via Google Firebase (see below);
+ - Chat conversations are stored locally;
+- App lets users pick and send images from their phone’s image library;
+-  App lets users take pictures with their device’s camera app, and send them;
+- App can read the user’s location data and send user's location via the chat in a map view;
+- App lets users send audio vocals and listen to received audio vocals;
+- App chat interface and functionality is created using the Gifted Chat library.

-In parallel, the project also needs to be created on the official **[*Firebase* website](https://firebase.google.com/)**.
-For the Chat app, *Firebase* functionnalities are used to create:
+In parallel and because of the storage and authentication features described above, the project also needs to be created on the official **[*Firebase* website](https://firebase.google.com/)**.
+For Chat app, *Firebase* features are used to create:

- - 1- A database that stores the messages sent by users
+ - **A database** that stores the messages sent by users
- - 2- A storage space that stores the images and audio sent by users
+ - **A storage space** that stores the images and audio sent by users
- - 3- The authentication method for the users
+ - The **authentication method** for the users

-**1- Database**: to ensure the messages sent by users are stored somewhere and accessible in real-time whenever needed, a ***Firestore Database*** needs to be set up by going to *Build* > *Firestore database* (on the *Firebase* website).
+**1- Database**: To ensure the messages sent by users are stored somewhere and accessible in real-time whenever needed, a ***Firestore Database*** needs to be set up by going to *Build* > *Firestore database* (from the *Firebase* website).

-This database is then linked/connected to Chat app by inserting (in App.js file) the credentials provided on the *Firebase website* > *Project overview* > *Project settings* > *General settings* > *Web application* > *SDK instalation and configuration*.
-Here's an exemple of the code available on *Firebase* and inserted into App.js file to make the connection:
+This database is then linked/connected to Chat app by inserting (in App.js file) the credentials provided on the *Firebase* website > *Project overview* > *Project settings* > *General settings* > *Web application* > *SDK installation and configuration*.
+Here's an example of the code available on *Firebase* and inserted into App.js file to make the connection:

 // Web app's *Firebase* configuration